mcleish7/MLRC-deep-thinking/README.md

 We report (print and save) three quantities for accuracy: `train_acc` refers to the accuracy on the specific data used for training, `val_acc` refers to the accuracy on a held-out set from the same distribution as the data used for training, and `test_acc` refers to the accuracy on the test data (specified with a command line argument), which can be harder/larger problems.

+# Peturbation Testing
+We provide [summary.py](summary.py), this can be used to print a summary for a directory of 'test_model.py' runs to see peak accuracy values.
+This is very useful for filtering.

+## Prefix Sums Peturbation Test
+In [sums_peturb.py](sums_peturb.py), the code tracks the average time to recover fom a petubration.
+The scripts and directions to use this file are in [sums_peturb_experiments.sh](launch/sums_peturb_experiments.sh).\
+In [sums_track_changes.py](sums_track_changes.py), the code tracks the number of changes on average to recover from a peturbation.
+The scripts and directions to use this file are in [sums_peturb_track_experiments.sh](launch/sums_peturb_track_experiments.sh).

+## Maze Peturbatin Test
+In [maze_peturb.py](maze_peturb.py), the code tracks the average time to recover fom a petubration.
+The scripts and directions to use this file are in [mazes_peturb_experiments.sh](launch/mazes_peturb_experiments.sh ).

+## Maze Measure Feature Change Test
+In [track_changes.py](track_changes.py), the code measures via the L2 norm the average chnage in features over each iteration.
+The scripts and directions to use this file are in [track_changes_experiments.sh](launch/track_changes_experiments.sh).

+# Asymptotic Alignment Score
+In "Path Independent Equilibrium Models Can Better Exploit Test-Time Computation", Anil et al introduce the Asymptotic Alignment score which measures path independence.
+The [AA_score.py](AA_score.py) script calculates an Asymptotic Alignment score for the input model.
+The scripts and directions to use this file are in [AA_score_experiments.sh](launch/AA_score_experiments.sh).

 ## Development

 ### Adding Training and Testing Modes